 Who Pays for Funeral Expenses Following a Fatal Truck Accident?

 Following a fatal accident with a commercial vehicle, there are a lot of expenses that need to be taken into account.
 We often get asked who is responsible for the funeral expenses of the deceased.
-You might expect that this is an expense that the trucking company's insurance company would cover, but that's not the case.
-At least, not automatically.
+You might expect that this is a cost that the trucking company's insurance company would cover as a matter of course, but as this article will explain in more detail, that's not the case.

 Questions Answered in This Article

 - Are trucking companies required to pay for funeral expense after an accident?

 - How do trucking company insurance policies work?

 - What happens if someone already paid for the funeral expenses?

 How fault-based insurance works, in a nutshell.

 While there are many different insurance products one can buy (health insurance for your cat, home owner's insurance, flood insurance, etc.), most insurance policies can be grouped into two broad categories: no-fault insurance and fault-based insurance.

 The main difference between the two is that with no-fault insurance coverage, payouts are based on eligibility and/or a contractual agreement, not based on a court verdict.
 A good example would be life insurance.
 Barring a few exceptions centered around fraud and suicide, a life insurance carrier must pay the beneficiaries named on the policy if the policyholder died, because a written contract says they must.
 There is no consideration of who is at fault: the policy is simply paid because the eligibility terms have been met (i.e. the purchaser of the policy died under circumstances covered by the policy).